d33pster/d33pster/README.md

 `Markdown`
 `HTML`

+## Crates.io Contributions

+[<a href='https://github.com/d33pster/rustypath'> rustypath </a>] `               ` Rustypath is a crate made for easily managing paths in rust.
+Supports String, Path and Pathuf formats and are interchangeable.

 ## PYPI Contributions
+[<a href='https://github.com/d33pster/pasta-man'> Pasta-Man </a>] `               ` Pasta-Man is a password manager made to secure your passwords under lock and key with tripple layer security.
+With a well integrated search feature and Copy to Clipboard.

 [<a href='https://github.com/d33pster/RepMan'> RepMan </a>] `               ` RepMan is a GitHub Repository Manager.
 With RepMan, manage and update and view all your github repos with just one command.